What stage are you in your career? What is your affiliation?

 How did you become interested in addictive behaviors and health disparities research?

-Congrats on your recent work published in Addiction, titled “Association of Frequency of Perceived Exposure to Discrimination with Tobacco Withdrawal Symptoms and Smoking Lapse Behavior in African Americans!”
+Congrats on your recent work published in the American Journal of Health Behavior, titled “Social Influence of E-cigarette Use among Asian Americans in California.”
 What are the key takeaways from this work that are important for Division 50 members to know?
 What are the implications of this work for improving health equity and social justice?

 How do you see your research interests evolving in the future?